KLab-UT/filtering_variants/README.md

 # Exercise
 The data for this exercise come from [Farkas et al., 2021](https://doi.org/10.3389/fmicb.2021.665041) and the associated [github repository](https://github.com/cfarkas/SARS-CoV-2-freebayes).

-The ```merged.vcf''' file is the output file from the [genomics-pipeline-intro](https://github.com/KLab-UT/genomics-pipeline-intro) repository.
+The ```merged.vcf``` file is the output file from the [genomics-pipeline-intro](https://github.com/KLab-UT/genomics-pipeline-intro) repository.

 ## Exercise Objective
-1. Modify the ```genomics-pipeline-intro.sh''' file so that it is compatible with the CHPC.
+1. Modify the ```genomics-pipeline-intro.sh``` file so that it is compatible with the CHPC.
 In other words, add lines of code that will enable this script to run as a batch script so that the following command would work on the CHPC:

     ```
     sbatch bash_scripts/genomics-pipeline-intro.sh -l July_28_2020_NorAm.txt -g covid19-refseq.fasta -a 0.4999 -t 4
     ```

-You don't need to run the full script- you already have the output (```merged.vcf''') here in this repository.
+You don't need to run the full script- you already have the output (```merged.vcf```) here in this repository.
 You only need to modify the script so that it could be run on the CHPC.

 2. Perform the filtering steps specified in the walkthrough above (using GATK, vcftools, and bcftools).